 Contact Brooks Law Group

-If you or a family member has suffered, or worse, due to a defective IVC filter please contact Brooks Law Group today at 1-800-LAW-3030.
+If you or a family member has suffered, or worse, due to a defective IVC filter please contact the defective medical device lawyers at Brooks Law Group today at 1-800-LAW-3030.
 Don’t let money stop you from allowing someone to take a look at your case and help you determine if you are entitled to compensation.
 The attorneys at Brooks Law Group work on a contingent base meaning that they don’t get paid until you get compensation.